 Skip to content

-2025 Winner of Write 10
+Winner of the 2025 Write 10 Contest

-Actual AI Visualization of Thundersnow at Midnight
+AI visualization of Thundersnow at Midnight a fence on a snowy hill zigzagging

 We would like you to read more than just ten words of Scott Dalgarno’s poetry.
 Consider getting a copy of his poetry anthology Third-Class Relics from MoonPath Press.
 The anthology contains fifty poems, each uniformly longer than ten words.